 Collect this information throughout the customer journey.
 Examples of these data points are:

-Social media activity
+- Social media activity

-Notes from previous conversations
+- Notes from previous conversations

 The importance of qualitative data is often overlooked.
-It’s additional useful information that doesn’t fit into the data categories marketers often focus on.
+It’s additional useful information that doesn’t fit into the data categories SaaS marketers often focus on.
 Used right, it can give you a very competitive edge.

-Download our quick customer data guide
+Download our quick guide to customer data

 Here is a quick guide to the customer data types for you to keep!
 Just right-click, hit save, and count on this whenever you need a quick reminder.